pwcberry/favorite-superhero/README.md

 To install v16 of Node, download and install [nvm](https://github.com/nvm-sh/nvm?tab=readme-ov-file#installing-and-updating).

-Clone the Favorite Superhero repo, then in the repo's directory follow these steps:
+Once you have cloned this repo, in the repo's directory follow these steps:

 ```shell
 # install Node